mikegioia/libremail/sync/README.md

 At a glance, this application requires the following:

-* PHP 7.0
+* PHP 7.0 or newer
-* MySQL / MariaDB
+* MySQL / MariaDB 10.0 or newer
 * `ext-pdo`, `ext-iconv`, and `ext-mbstring`

 It's recommented to install `ext-mysqlnd` as well. `php7.0-common` should already be installed on your system.

-Versions 7.1 and 7.2 will soon be supported as I test everything out with them, but right now I have PHP 7.0 as the only currently supported version.
+Versions 7.1 and 7.2 are confirmed working, and this codebase is actively developed in version 7.2.
 See below for info about PHP 5.6.

 ### 1. Support for PHP 5.6